 3.7.
-Plant nutrient management:
+Plant Nutrient Management:

-Unlike other Rabi pulses, Rajmash is very inefficient in biological nitrogen fixation owing to poor nodulation due to non availability of suitable and efficient Rhizobium strain for Indian plains.
+- a) Nitrogen Unlike other Rabi pulses, Rajmash is very inefficient in biological nitrogen fixation owing to poor nodulation due to non availability of suitable and efficient Rhizobium strain for Indian plains.
 Hence, it requires relatively higher doses of fertilizer N. For enhanced productivity, application of 90-120 kg N ha-1 has been found optimum.
-Half of the nitrogen should be applied as basal during sowing and rest half as top dressing after first irrigation.

-Rajmash responds well to phosphorus application like cereals.
-Its P requirement is distinctly higher than other pulse crops, significant response to P application has been obtained up to a level of $60\text{-}80 \text{ kg P}2\text{O}5$ per ha.
+Half of the nitrogen should be applied as basal during sowing and rest half as top dressing after first irrigation. - b) Phosphorus: Rajmash responds well to phosphorus application like cereals.
+Its P requirement is distinctly higher than other pulse crops, significant response to P application has been obtained up to a level of 60-80 kg P2O5 per ha. - 3.8.

-- 3.8.
 Water Management: Rajmash is the most irrigation responsive pulse crop due to its shallow root system and high nutrient requirements.
 It requires 2 to 3 irrigations in NEPZ and 3 to 4 irrigation in CZ for achieving highest productivity.
 Irrigation at 25 days after sowing is most critical followed by irrigation at 75 days after sowing. - 3.9.
 Weed Management: One hand weeding/hoeing at 30-35 days after sowing or application of a pre-emergence herbicide like pendimethalin @ 1 to 1.5 kg a.i./ha in 500-600 liters of water immediately after sowing helps to keep the losses by weeds below ETL (Economic Threshold Level). - 3.10.
-Harvesting, threshing & storage: The crop mature in 125-130 days.
+Harvesting, Threshing & Storage: The crop mature in 125-130 days.
 Plants are cut with sickles after attaining full maturity judged by severe leaf fall, changing colour of pods and hardness of the grains.

-Harvested materials, after 3-4 days sun drying, is collected in bundles to the threshing floors.
+Harvested materials after 3-4 days sun drying is collected in bundles to the threshing floors.
 Threshing is done by beating with sticks or trampling under the feet of bullocks.

 The clean seed should be sun dried for 3-4 days to bring their moisture content at 9-10%.
+Now they should be safely stored in appropriate bins.
 To avoid further development by bruchids and other storage pests it is recommended to fumigate the storage material with ALP @ 1-2 tablets per tonne before onset of monsoon and again after the monsoon.
 The small quantity of the produce can also be protected by mixing inert material (soft stone, lime, ash, etc) or by smearing edible/non-edible vegetable oils or by mixing plant products like neem leaf powder at the rate of 1-2% w/w basis.